Harry Howden: Early life

-Howden was born on 31 May 1876 near North Berwick in Scotland, the son of Charles Howden, a tenant farmer.
+Howden was born on 31 May 1876, near North Berwick, to tenant farmer Charles Howden.
 He started playing golf at the age of five.
 His father died in early 1895 and he emigrated to Australia soon afterwards.

 Golf career

-By May 1896 Howden was a member of Royal Melbourne Golf Club and played in the inaugural Surrey Hills Gentlemen's Championship.
+By May 1896, Howden was a member of Royal Melbourne Golf Club and played in the inaugural Surrey Hills Gentlemen's Championship.
 The following week played in a match for the Bankers against the University.
 In September, Howden won the Victorian Golf Cup, which was only in its third year, but had rapidly established itself as the main tournament in Australia, and was regarded as the amateur championship of Australia.
 The first two editions had been bogey competitions, but the 1896 contest was decided by match-play with the final over 36 holes.
 Howden won three matches to reach the final where he met defending champion, Robert Balfour-Melville.
 Howden was 4 up after the morning round and was still 4 up with 5 to play before Balfour-Melville won four holes in a row to level the match at the 35th hole.
 Howden won the last hole with a 5 to win by 1 hole.

 Howden continued his success in 1897, winning the Royal Melbourne club championship in April, beating Louis Whyte in the final.
 The match play format used for the 1896 Victorian Golf Cup was not popular and the 1897 event was decided by 72 holes of stroke-play, played on over two days in October.
 Howden retained the trophy with a score of 348, 33 strokes ahead of William McIntyre.
 Howden led by 12 after the first day and extended this by a further 21 on the final day.